camunda/blog.camunda.org/content/post/2019/06/viadeeprocessapplicationvalidator300.md

 {{< figure src="servicetask-input.png" alt="Input Mapping for ServiceTask" title="Input Mapping for ServiceTask">}}

 ## Output
 Once the analysis has been conducted, an HTML report provides a graphical result to highlight all data-flows and anomalies discovered.

+{{< figure src="pv-access.png" alt="Access to process variables" title="Overview of access of process variables">}}

-Each element has an indicator attached in their lower right corner showing the variable operations (Read, Write, Delete) found.
+In the second view, each element has an indicator attached in their lower right corner showing the variable operations (Read, Write, Delete) found.
 The table below the process model gives a general overview which variable has been accessed by which element.

 {{< figure src="output.png" alt="HTML output" title="Result>}}

 ## Future Work